hjkmines/resource_library/README.md

 * [License](#license)

 ## General info
-Resource Library aims to connect students to instructors who are knowledgeable in a variety of subjects.
+A central location of resources for students to learn and develop as a software engineer through articles, links, and events.

 <div align="center">Welcome to Resource Library </div>
 <br/>